 The stock fell as much as 22 percent to $76.33 after the company said first-quarter revenue will be $1.17 billion to $1.19 billion, in a statement yesterday.
 Analysts anticipated $1.25 billion, the average of projections compiled by Bloomberg.
 EMC Corp.
 (EMC:US), which owns a majority of VMware, also slumped.

-The company said it’s facing a tougher first half because of a weak economy and sluggish federal government demand, which had an impact on bookings, a measure of future sales.
+VMware said it’s facing a tougher first half because of a weak economy and sluggish federal government demand, which had an impact on bookings, a measure of future sales.
 An expected increase in contract renewals won’t occur until later in the year, the Palo Alto, California-based company said.

-“The company’s guidance was clearly disappointing,” Abhey Lamba, an analyst at Mizuho Securities USA Inc. who recommends buying the shares, wrote in a note to clients.
+“The company’s guidance was clearly disappointing,” Abhey Lamba, an analyst at Mizuho Securities USA Inc. who recommends buying the shares, said in a note to clients.
 “In particular, management’s license growth expectations of 8 percent to 11 percent for the year are materially lower than expectations, as investors expected revenue growth acceleration in 2013.”

 EMC also provided a 2013 forecast that fell short.
 Sales will be $23.5 billion, the company said today in a filing.
 Analysts projected $23.6 billion on average.

 The shares are down because of “poor guidance provided by their wayward child VMware,” Brian Freed, an analyst at Wunderlich Securities Inc., said via e-mail.
 He cut his rating on VMware to hold from buy today.